CalyxOS/calyxos.org/pages/_posts/2023-03-18-another-march-update.md

 * If you're running an older version, please update

 #### Pixel 6, 6 Pro, 6a
-* Vulnerable
+* Fixed
-* Turn off Wi-Fi calling and Voice-over-LTE (VoLTE) from Settings -> Network and Internet -> SIMs - your SIM (if available)
-* Google hasn't released the March 2023 Security update for these devices yet
+* CalyxOS 4.7.4 includes March 2023 Security update which contains the fix
-* We will release an update integrating the fixes as soon as Google releases them

 #### All other devices
 * Not vulnerable, since this only affects Exynos modems found in certain devices